aws/aws-cdk/packages/aws-cdk-lib/aws-appconfig/README.md

 Alternatively, you can defer multiple deployments in favor of `IEnvironment.addDeployments`, which allows you to declare multiple configurations in the order they will be deployed.
+In this example the deployment order will be `firstConfig`, then `secondConfig`, and finally `thirdConfig`.

 ```ts
 const app = new appconfig.Application(this, 'MyApp');